The Two Witnesses: Faithfulness, Discipline, and Grace

 But another reading emerges:

-The Two Witnesses symbolize God’s people in two covenantal realities
+The Two Witnesses symbolize God’s people in their Priest/King roles

 This page explores how Revelation 11, Daniel 9:27, Hebrews 10, and 1 Peter 5 interlock to show faithfulness as a process of grace, discipline, and restoration.